 - As the state's regulator of essential utilities, PUC has a duty to communicate well with the public.
-Sunset directed and the resulting Sunset bill required the agency to take steps to build a more robust and proactive approach to mass communications to ensure the public has the important information it needs and to provide additional opportunities for public input. - Sunset's review of the Texas Commission on Environmental Quality (TCEQ) found an agency performing admirably to administer complex

-Sunset strengthened Texas' regulation of whole body donations and veterinarians. programs while also struggling against misperceptions and distrust of its role as the state's environmental regulator.
+Sunset directed and the resulting Sunset bill required the agency to take steps to build a more robust and proactive approach to mass communications to ensure the public has the important information it needs and to provide additional opportunities for public input. - Sunset's review of the Texas Commission on Environmental Quality (TCEQ) found an agency performing admirably to administer complex programs while also struggling against misperceptions and distrust of its role as the state's environmental regulator.
 The Legislature enacted additional requirements for public information and solicitation of public input at TCEQ, and Sunset directed the agency to make its website more accessible.

-• To encourage greater public understanding and participation in the work of river authorities in Texas, Sunset directed the San Jacinto River Authority to develop a public engagement policy and improve its external communications strategy, and directed the San Antonio River Authority to conduct more comprehensive, inclusive strategic planning for projects in the basin.
+To encourage greater public understanding and participation in the work of river authorities in Texas, Sunset directed the San Jacinto River Authority to develop a public engagement policy and improve its external communications strategy, and directed the San Antonio River Authority to conduct more comprehensive, inclusive strategic planning for projects in the basin.